Have humans conquered the air?

 Possibilities: Resilience and perseverance/belief in a new idea

 The project starts with the introduction of the Ancient Greek story of Icarus and his father, imprisoned in a high tower.
 They both suggest ways of escaping their tower prison and children are invited to make suitable suggestions.
 The children find out about making wings to fly and links are made with the first flying machines.
-The Montgolfier brothers are introduced through a picture book that retells the story of how the first hot-air balloon was designed, trialled and successfully flew.
+Brave inventors, the Montgolfier brothers are introduced through a picture book that retells the story of how the first hot-air balloon was designed, trialled and successfully flew.
 Local links are made through the details of James Sadler’s flight from Christ Church Meadows, Oxford.

 Trips out/Visitors In